vortec/versionbump/README.rst

 versionbump
 ============

 Helper tool to generate version strings based on `semantic versioning <http://semver.org/>`_ rules.
-It provides a shell command for using in bash scripts and comes with Python classes which you can integrate in your code.
+It provides a shell command which you can use in bash scripts and comes with Python classes which you can integrate in your code.

 Installation